Keep up to date with our coronavirus response.

 If you have symptoms, you should not book one of these tests, but should contact the Rapid Response Team, who will support you to self-isolate and get a different type of test.

-You should get a test before accessing campus facilities when you return to university after the holiday.
+You must get a test before accessing campus facilities when you return to university.

-If you have spent the holiday outside of Cornwall and do not book a test, you should self-isolate for 10 days after your arrival back at university.
+If you do not book a test, you should self-isolate for 10 days after your arrival back at university.

 The Lateral Flow Device is a rapid antigen test.
 These tests: